Today there were 3 students. No musical adventures from the weekend in the group to report...

 BTW, as I searched for Green Day videos, I came across this interesting mash-up video of Boulevard of Broken Dreams by Green Day, Wonderwall by Oasis, Writing to Reach You by Travis, and Sing for the Moment by Eminem.

-“Missing” by Everything But The Girl and... we'll see!
+On Thursday we plan to talk about “Missing” by Everything But The Girl and... we'll see!
 I may bring the Schoolhouse Rock DVD.